New Dallas Company Brings Products and ‘Super Deals’ from Great Female-Owned Brands to You | PaperCity Magazine

 We just delivered to our first 100 customers and received an overwhelming response of joy, hope and support 💕 We are all going through something during this uncertain time.
 This box is not only the perfect gift for Mother’s Day, Graduation or a birthday – but a pick me up or thinking of you present that can change someone’s day, week or year ✨ – – – – #supportherstory #herstory #graduationgift #graduationgifts #ridealto #ridealtopartner #migolondrina #akola #beautybio #shopkellywynne #kellywynne #buildabox #subscriptionbox #miraclemilkookies #gardenuity #thinkingofyou #giftbox

 The women got HerStory up and running at a record pace, and teamed up with Alto to ensure boxes were delivered in time for Mother’s Day.
 Next, they’ll spread the small business love nationwide, highlighting new brands each month — you’ll be able to buy a “New York Box” in June, an Atlanta-themed box in July, and support female-led brands in California come August.
-But HerStory will always have a “Texas Box,” which will feature a rotating selection of brands, in addition to Dallas staples like Akola jewelry, Beauty Bio skincare, and Miracle Milkookies.
+But HerStory will always have a “Texas Box,” which will feature a rotating selection of brands, in addition to Dallas staples like Akola Project jewelry, Beauty Bio skincare, and Miracle Milkookies.

 “Britney and I had always talked about starting a business together someday, but this all happened so organically,” Merrill says.
 “It’s hilarious because all three of us have these full-time, crazy startup jobs, but on top of that we decided, hmm, let’s add another one!”